jakshi/devops/content/post/chef-cookbook-templating-with-cookiecutter.md

 draft = false
-title = "Chef cookbook templating with cookiecutter" categories = ["technical", "chef", "cookiecutter", "python", "template"]
+title = "Chef cookbook templating with cookiecutter" categories = ["technical", "chef", "cookiecutter", "python", "template"] postsummary = """
+One of the challenges in chef cookbook development - create a comprehensive cookbook template.

+Good cookbook template might:

+* standartize your cookbooks
+* fill them with convenient predefinitions
+* save your time.

+If you are not python averse, you could find that [cookiecutter](https://github.com/audreyr/cookiecutter) pretty useful tool for creating your cookbooks templates.
+This article describes my experience in creating chef cookbook template with [cookiecutter](https://github.com/audreyr/cookiecutter).
+"""
 +++

 One of the challenges in chef cookbook development - create a comprehensive cookbook template.